In this article, I’ll explain how we can set up a deployment using docker-compose for a Spring Boot application that uses a MariaDB database.

 links – Here we are setting a link with app_db service.
 So we can use database when defining IP address for the database connection on our spring boot application.
 Then it will connect with the database running with this docker-compose.

 environment – In this section, we are setting the MariaDB database name, MariaDB username and password for the application and root password.

 All done, Now let’s change our application.properties to support this database and application server setup.

 spring.datasource.url=jdbc:mysql://app_db:3306/java_to_dev_app_db spring.datasource.username=java_to_dev spring.datasource.password=nE5kMc7JCGNqwDQM spring.jpa.hibernate.ddl-auto=update spring.datasource.initialization-mode=always

-Here as you can see we are using that link value we used in docker-compose definition for host/IP address. additionally, password and DB has changed accordingly.
+Here as you can see we are using the link value we used in docker-compose definition for host/IP address. additionally, password and DB has changed accordingly.

 Better Solution: Use a separate application.properties file for docker-compose based deployments and set that via profiles.